Find a FYRE Opportunity

 Training, Mentoring, and Workplace Community

 Students in this program will be integrated into the lab along with other undergraduate research assistants, graduate students, and myself.
-We meet biweekly as a large group to discuss ongoing projects, professional development, and generally “check in” on how everything is going in the lab.
+We meet biweekly as a large group to discuss ongoing projects, professional development, and generally check in on how everything is going in the lab.
 In addition, I meet individually, or in small groups with students, to advance individual projects.
 Students should expect an experience where they get to work closely with advanced graduate students and myself.

 Available Positions